JohnathanMcMichael/azure-network-protocols/README.md

 While creating the VM, select the previously created Resource Group.
 While creating the VM, allow it to create a new Virtual Network (Vnet) and Subnet.
 Create a Linux (Ubuntu) VM.
-While create the VM, select the previously created Resource Group and Vnet.
+While creating the VM, select the previously created Resource Group and Vnet.
 Observe Your Virtual Network within Network Watcher.
 </p>
 <br />